 Beyond that, if Alderson is not going to fill the GM job, it needs to be made clear what the power structure is within the organization.
 There are many decisions made below the uppermost level of management, and a clear chain of command needs to be set.
 For tasks that Alderson chooses to delegate, there has to be responsibility and accountability.
 You don't want stuff to fall through the cracks due to any confusion.
-It as also important that people from other organizations who are dealing with the Mets need to feel comfortable that the person who they are speaking to is authorized to make a decision.
+It is also important that people from other organizations who are dealing with the Mets need to feel comfortable that the person to who they are speaking is authorized to make a decision.
 All this has to happen ASAP.
 There is still a lot of work to be done.

 In a different piece by Sherman yesterday, he offered the following tidbit that caught my attention:

 Ever since obtaining Lindor and Carlos Carrasco, the Mets have been trying to figure out how to divvy up the rest of what Cohen will spend this offseason: On one more big piece or by addressing a few areas?

 Outside executives who dealt with Jared Porter in his waning days as the Mets GM said he presented that the Mets were concentrating heavily on roster spots 20-30 because they were worried about depth for the long season, but also that it could be the best way (rather than another big outlay) to produce more wins.